 Just learning that these patterns exist, have names and are universal helps any adult see young children’s play as learning.
 Suddenly, our children are not wasteful as they pile stickers randomly onto a piece of paper (or the new wooden table); they are enacting the “connecting” schema, engaging in a natural, valuable process that results in a stronger brain and greater understanding of their world.
-When your young child is struggling for selfhood, our “child-whisperer” powers become so precious.
+When your young child is struggling for selfhood, your “child-whisperer” powers become so precious.

 “Observe more.
 Do less.”

-When adults act as observers, we ease up on directing kids, giving them more space to initiate their own learning through play.
+When adults act as observers, we ease up on directing kids, giving them more space to initiate their own learning through independent play.
 Freed from the burden of directing, we are also able to notice and learn even more about a child’s interests and capabilities, giving us new opportunities to support his or her learning.